Central Health and Safety Committee

 • 1 designate appointed by the Vice President for Business and Financial Affairs

-• Designate appointed by the Vice President for Enrollment and Student Services
+• Designate appointed by the Vice President for Student Affairs

 Ex-officio, non-voting members include one representative from each of the following: